SLEEPYDOG77/Dog-s-Notes/Linear Algebra/Essense of Linear Algebra/Chapter6-Inverse matrix, column space and null space.md

 #### Null Space / Kernel（零空间 / 核）

-> For a **full rank transformation**, the only vector that lands at the origin is the zero vector itself.
+> - For a **full rank transformation**, the only vector that lands at the origin is the zero vector itself.
+>- But for matrices that aren't full rank, which squish to a smaller dimension, you can have a whole bunch of vectors that land on zero.
 >
-> But for matrices that aren't full rank, which squish to a smaller dimension, you can have a whole bunch of vectors that land on zero.
->
-> This set of vectors that lands on the origin is called the **"null space"** or the **"kernel"** of your matrix.
+>**This set of vectors that lands on the origin** is called the **"null space"** or the **"kernel"** of your matrix.

 <img src="6-22.jpg" />